HegdeShreyas14/CTF_writeups/v1tCTF2025/v1t.md

 `v1t{m0dul0_pr1z3}`

 ## RandomStuff
-- In the 2 part python file provided, went through the first file and analysed the encryption used, found the script which decrypts the code to return plaintext.
+- In the 2 part python file provided, went through the first file and checked the encryption used, found the script which decrypts the code to return plaintext.
 - The part one code returned
 ```py
  key  = 2fa0d015c47e269e94242cb920522c7a215000c80901394d11188d49856607e9